syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ### Change theme dynamically in blazor WebAssembly (WASM) app

-The following example demonstrates how to change a theme dynamically in Blazor WebAssembly using the application with the Syncfusion Blazor themes using Syncfusion Dropdown component.
+The following example demonstrates how to change a theme dynamically in Blazor WebAssembly using the application with the Syncfusion&reg; Blazor themes using Syncfusion&reg; Dropdown component.

 1. Add the below function code in the  **index.html** file to set the theme as selected in dropdown by using its `id` value.